 These are the people in our neighborhood.

 I believe amazing things can happen when we unplug and pay attention to our surroundings.
+You can use this information to help you navigate through life.
 Jason Bourne knew it took five steps to get to the fire escape, and Andy Warhol noticed the Campbell soup can on the counter.

 Look around today.
 Right now.
 What do you see?
 How does it make you feel?
 Did you notice that person over there?
 They could be your future friend/colleague/lover, but only if you make the first move.